metaplex-foundation/developer-hub/src/pages/candy-machine/index.md

 Whilst this provides a good overview of Candy Machines, there is a lot more to discover and learn about them.
 Here’s what you can expect in the other pages of this Candy Machine documentation.

 - [Getting Started](/candy-machine/getting-started).
 Lists the various libraries and SDKs you can use to manage Candy Machines.
-- [Candy Machine Settings](/candy-machine/candy-machine-settings).
+- [Candy Machine Settings](/candy-machine/settings).
 Explains Candy Machine settings in great detail.
-- [Managing Candy Machines](/candy-machine/managing-candy-machines).
+- [Managing Candy Machines](/candy-machine/manage).
 Explains how to manage Candy Machines.
-- [Inserting Items](/candy-machine/inserting-items).
+- [Inserting Items](/candy-machine/insert-items).
 Explains how to load items into Candy Machines.
-- [Candy Guards](/candy-machine/candy-guards).
+- [Candy Guards](/candy-machine/guards).
 Explains how guards work and how to enable them.
 - [Guard Groups](/candy-machine/guard-groups).
 Explains how to configure multiple groups of guards.
-- [Special Guard Instructions](/candy-machine/special-guard-instructions).
+- [Special Guard Instructions](/candy-machine/guard-route).
 Explains how to execute guard-specific instructions.
-- [Minting](/candy-machine/minting).
+- [Minting](/candy-machine/mint).
 Explains how to mint from Candy Machines and how to handle pre-mint requirements.
-- [Available Guards](/candy-machine/available-guards).
-Lists all available default guards.
 - [How-To Guides](/candy-machine/how-to-guides).
 Lists practical articles relevant to Candy Machines.
 - [Conceptual Guides](/candy-machine/conceptual-guides).
 Lists theoretical articles relevant to Candy Machines.
 - [References](/candy-machine/references).
 Lists API References relevant to Candy Machines.